KajoServices/polirural-semex-doc/API/README.md

 - `domain`
 - `author`

-**NB**: If the `match` parameter isn't present in the query, the search will be performed on all fields mentioned.
+**NB**: If parameter `match` is specified, the search query will be applied to all fields mentioned above.

 #### Wildcard search
 For wildcard search use the star symbol (**\***):